-Where I've been using P+E for years, QueryTracker is a new thing I found.
-Basically, it helps you keep track of who you've sent out to, the deadline for their reply, and their responses.
+I've recently discovered QueryTracker, which helps you keep track of whom you've sent out to, the deadline for their replies, and their responses.
 That way you can see just how pathetic you are!
-Just kidding, it's really, honestly useful.
-It also gives stats on various editors and agents, and some information about submitting to them.
+Just kidding, it's truly useful.
+It gives stats on various editors and agents and some information about submitting to them.
 Good stuff!

-This is a set of reference books, put out yearly, with lists of publishers and agents, their genres, and how to contact them.
+This is a set of reference books, put out yearly, with lists of publishers and agents, their chosen genres, and their contact information.
 There are also a lot of useful articles at the beginning of each volume.
-Writer's Market has been a great tool for me to find people to send out to.
-There are a couple genre-specific versions too.
-I go for the Children's one, naturally.
-I recommend it for the beginning of your search.
+Writer's Market has been a great tool for me to find people to send out to, and there are a few different editions.
+I use the Children's one, naturally.
+I recommend it for the beginning of your query search.

 Images via linked websites and Goodreads.